Turbul3nce/CTF_Challenges/Baby_Interdimensional_Internet/README.md

 ## Description

-After checking out the website, I notice there is a number that gets randomly generated everytime the page is reloaded.
+After checking out the website, I notice there is a number that gets randomly generated everytime the page is refreshed.
 After checking the source code I see a reference to a /debug page.
 Going here gives the source code, which gave me a few major hints to the type of challenge I was facing. if request.method == 'POST':
         ingredient = request.form.get('ingredient', '')
         recipe = '%s = %s' % (ingredient, request.form.get('measurements', ''))
 This part of the source code tells me the measurements in the GET request are stored in recipe, which is later used as a parameter in calc(recipe).
 Looking at the defined method, we can see that the exec() directly executes python code that we provided in recipe variable.